the Top 7 things to do in Split, Croatia: a 2 day itinerary

 *** Disclaimer - This post containts affiliate links, and while booking through my links adds no extra cost to you, I do receive a percentage which helps fund my travels!
 I’ll love you forever, so it’s a win-win situation:) ***

 Split, Croatia is unlike any other city I’ve ever been to.
-It is commonly referred to as an open-air museum, which is exactly what it is.
-The entire city is completely built around and inside the ruins of the enormous palace of Diocletian; restaurants now occupy what use to be servants chambers, markets fill up ancient dungeons and cellars.
+It is commonly referred to as an open-air museum, which is ~exactly~ what it is!
+The entire city is completely built around and inside the ruins of the enormous palace of Diocletian - restaurants now occupy what use to be servants chambers, markets fill up ancient dungeons and cellars.
 It looks like it could be straight out of a movie scene, and I was constantly in awe that it was, in fact, real, and not just a replica.
-There are so many things to do in Split, Croatia, and you can fit it all in over the course of two days.
+There are so many things to do in Split, Croatia, and you can fit it all in with the help of this 2 day itinerary.

 When you look past the hordes of tourists and casinos and overpriced, low-quality restaurants, you can truly appreciate the work of art that is Split.
-Despite what it is turning into, a two days in Split is still well-worth your time. here are the top 7 things that redeemed Split for me.
+Honestly, the best thing you can do is embrace it.
+Tourism supports the city, and you’re just another one of the tourists, so you can’t even be mad at the crowds.
+Despite all the craziness, a two days in Split is still well-worth your time. here are the top 7 things that redeemed Split for me.
+But first: Let’s get your accommodation sorted!

 Split, Croatia: a 2 Day Itinerary